 Inspired by the ‘Bug Bounty Programme’ that Facebook uses to uncover and address security issues, the Data Abuse Bounty has been introduced to help the social media giant uncover potential data breaches quickly and effectively.
-The programme has promised rewards to anyone with first-hand knowledge and proof of cases of misuse of data, where a Facebook platform app has collected and transferred user data to a different party to be ‘sold, stolen or used for scams or political influence’.
+The program has promised rewards to anyone with first-hand knowledge and proof of data misuse cases, where a Facebook platform app has collected and transferred user data to a different party to be ‘sold, stolen or used for scams or political influence’.

 We’ll review all legitimate reports and respond as quickly as possible when we identify a credible threat to people’s information.
 If we confirm data abuse, we will shut down the offending app and take legal action against the company selling or buying the data, if necessary.
 We’ll pay the person who reported the issue, and we’ll also alert those we believe to be affected. – Collin Greene, Head of Product Security at Facebook

 The reward shall be given on the basis of the potential damage that may be caused by the data abuse; and while Facebook has not set an upper limit, if the precedence set by the Bug Bounty Programme is to be followed, rewards have been said to go up to $40,000 for high impact bug reports.

 Based on user feedback, the feature is a first-of-its-kind, the feature shall change and develop over time.